davola/Symfony-REST-Movies/README.md

 If any test fail, the build process will be labeled as failed.
 Later we could integrate this with some kubernetes flow to deploy the image on success or any other common/desired CI/CD procedures.

+## Conclusion

+I hope I'm not forgetting anything.
+It was hard to get the time needed to accomplish all this having a full time daily job, 3 kids and a wife. (and 2 cats 😄😸)
+I have tested this many times, but you know, if anything fails, please don't hesitate to contact me.

+Thanks a lot!

+Diego.
+davola@underscreen.com